 It’s the characters that interest me most: when put to the test, how do they measure up, how do they perform, what are their reactions, where are they vulnerable?

 So which characters do you like most, any?

 I am fond of the women in my books: Sophie Patek (DEAD END) I liked, although her behaviour might be described as wayward and selfish – she came to appreciate what her father and family went through for her.

 And in deadline, I came to love Olivia Truelove: so cool, clever, independent, resourceful and very attractive all at the same time, a winner.
-I am definitely planning a sequel for her.
+Hence my desire to write a sequel for her.